Prevent Chargeback ScamsWhat’s the Best Way to Fight Back?

 • Be honest about the quality of the products or the services’ capabilities.

-• State where the item was manufactured and the materials used.
+• Openly state where the item was manufactured and the materials used.

-• Use clear, high-resolution photos and video clips that show items from multiple angles.
+• Use clear, high-res photos and videos to show items from multiple angles.

 Provide Outstanding Customer Service